KevinCooler/NationalParks/README.md

 I Integrated JUnit and Selenium frameworks to create a full coverage testing suite.<br />
 This application queries from and modifies a SQL database. <br />
 <br />
-The application utulized a Tomcat server.
+The application utilized a Tomcat server.